microcoder-py/microcoder-py.github.io/blog/aug/2021/attn-is-all-you-need.md

 ## Important Mentions

 Transformers have fundamentally changed the way NLP works, with many major organisations creating their own models that utlize this sophisticated architecture.
-I will be name a few of the prominent ones but this isn't by far a complete list
+I will be naming a few of the prominent ones but this isn't by far a complete list

 * [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805)
 * [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165)